bsmg/BS-Plugin-BuildTools/README.md

 ""CustomPlatforms.dll
 ```

+In this example, `bsinstalldir.txt` must contain the full path to the root installation directory of Beat Saber, using forward slashes, with a trailing slash.

 ### `AssemblyRenameStep`

 This defines an MSBuild target to automatically rename assemblies based on their version, according to [BSIPA's `Libs/` requirements](https://github.com/nike4613/BeatSaber-IPA-Reloaded/wiki/Developing#additional-libraries).